 Information about the Hotel du Pantheon in Paris, France.
 An historic hotel near the Pantheon in Paris

 Across from, naturally, the Pantheon, the Hotel du Pantheon offers gorgeous views of its classic structures — especially at night when they are lit up.
 The hotel is also close to the Sorbonne, Luxembourg Gardens and the St. Etienne du Mont church.
 The décor is described as “traditional Louis XVI with a twist” – meaning Provencal-style French Country.
-The hotel next door, the Hotel des Grands Hommes, is run by the same company and a little more high-end.
+The hotel next door, the Hotel des Grands Hommes, is run by the same company and is a little more high-end than the Hotel du Pantheon.
 They also have an apartment a couple doors down that can be rented by the week.

 Hotel du Pantheon – Paris